Measles Shots Aren't Just For Kids: Many Adults Could Use A Booster Too

 Measles is on the rise again, all around the globe.

-Though the number of people affected in the U.S. is still relatively low compared with the countries hardest hit, there are a record number of U.S. measles cases — the highest since the disease was eliminated in the U.S. back in 2000.
+Though the number of people affected in the U.S. is still relatively low compared with the countries hardest hit, there are a record number of U.S. measles cases — more than 700, so far, in 2019, according to the CDC — the highest since the disease was eliminated in the U.S. back in 2000.

 Measles has been documented in more than a third of states, with large outbreaks in New York and Washington.